flame-engine/flame/doc/other_modules/oxygen/components.md

 ## SpriteComponent

-The `SpriteComponent` as its name implies is a component that describes the sprite of an entity.
-And it is registered to the world by default.
+The `SpriteComponent` as its name implies is a component that describes the sprite of an entity and it is registered to the world by default.

 This allows you to assign a Sprite to an Entity.